USCbiostats/software-dev/README.md

 # Happy Scientist Seminars

-The Happy Scientist Seminars are educational seminars sponsored by Cores C and D of the Biostats Program Project award.
+The Happy Scientist Seminars are educational seminars sponsored by Cores C and D of "IMAGE", the Biostats Program Project award.
 This series, the “Happy Scientist” seminar series, is aimed at providing educational material for members of Biostats, both students and faculty, about a variety of tools and methods that might prove useful to them.
 If you have any